 The Institute is located in a relatively quiet residential area, comfortably connected to the centre of Prague by public transport (15 minutes by underground).
 Prague, the capital of the Czech Republic, ranks among the 20 largest cities of the European Union, is an attractive travel destination, but the costs of living remain lower than in many other major cities of western Europe.

 This call is open to international applicants as well as to Czech citizens.
 The primary criteria in selecting the successful candidates will be their professional merit and the way in which they would contribute to the future development of our Institute and its teams.

 Initial employment will be offered for a fixed term (2 years), with expected continuation of employment after successful assessment of results of the initial period.

-Each application will be considered individually.
-The first appointments will take place during 2018, but applicants with current commitments, who are interested in joining us later, are encouraged to communicate with us.
-Interviews with selected candidates will begin in April 2018.
+The call remains open through 2019.
+We encourage applicants with current commitments, who are interested in joining us later, to communicate with us.
 The positions remain open until filled.